MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-sign-in-call-api-call-api.md

     This file contains express routes for create, read and delete resource in the protected API.
 Each route uses three middleware functions, which execute in that sequence:

-    - `isAuthenticated`, checks whether the user is authenticated.
+    - `isAuthenticated` checks whether the user is authenticated.

     - `getToken` requests an access token.
 You defined this function earlier in [Acquire access token](how-to-web-app-node-sign-in-call-api-sign-in-acquire-access-token.md#acquire-access-token).
 For example, the create resource route (POST request) requests an access token with read and write permissions.